nx-lr/protea/readme.md

 func double(i: int): int = i * 2
 ```

-Impure functions use the `proc` (procedure) keyword instead of `func`.
-This is sure to distinguish them from regular pure functions.
+You can use the `pure` or `impure` keywords to allow the compiler to analyse the function as said.

 Functions can also be written using a special syntax that resembles Ruby, with the arguments written in between pipe characters instead: